Latest information

 Also - through our 'sister' club, Yokohama International Aikido Devon, there will also be a major event later this year - details to follow!

-Thanks for looking at our site, which is about the South Devon Aikikai; who we are, where we practise, what we practise and why we practise!
+Thanks for looking at our site, which is about South Devon Aikikai; who we are, where we practise, what we practise and why we practise this astonishing martial art!

 If you want to learn aikido with us, please just contact us and come along for a free trial session (wear something like a tracksuit - something loose and comfortable).